1. What Is An Administration Domain?

 13. What Happens When A Primary Server Fails In A Fault-tolerant Group Of Process Engine?

 Answer: The primary servers start the process starters and execute the services & The Secondary server will be stand by.
 When Primary server fails, the secondary server resumes the role of the primary server and it restarts the process starters and services are restarted from their last checkpoint.

 14. Explain The Difference In The Peer Vs Master & Secondary Relationships Ft Groups?

-A starter activity, the file poller polls a given file, simply reading the file, at the same time, processing the binary output or text.
+Answer: A starter activity, the file poller polls a given file, simply reading the file, at the same time, processing the binary output or text.
 On the contrary, file adapter polls file sets for changes in an event, synchronizing them according to requirement.

 For an in-depth understanding and practical experience, Explore Online Tibco BW Training